mizumoto-cn/GoBalancer/README.md

 ### Install

-First, clone the repository.
+First, clone the repository,

 ```bash
   git clone https://github.com/mizumoto-cn/GoBalancer.git
 ```

-and build the binary.
+and then build the binary with:

 ```bash
   cd GoBalancer